brunoluiz/gifsane-extension/README.md

 - Firefox:
   - Run `npm run link:firefox` (or run the script present on the `package.json` script for this task)
-  - Go to `about://debugging/`
+  - Go to `about:debugging`
   - `Load temporary add-on...` and point to the extension `manifest.json`

 ## Try it out

 Here is a short GIF you can try to convert once you install the extension.
-You should see a `Convert` button on the bottom left corner.
+You need to `Right Click -> GIFSane` and choose your preferred conversion method.

 ![](./demo/demo.gif)